Friends don't let friends make expensive DESIGN MISTAKES Schedule a call to learn more!

 Virtual exterior design of a home with modern architecture and style

-Similarly, minimalism and clean, simple lines are a hallmark of contemporary design.
+Similarly, minimalism and clean, simple lines are a hallmark of contemporary home design.
 However, this design loosens its form and embraces irregular shapes, asymmetrical façades, and curves.
 You might find mixed materials, like stone and wood, on the exteriors of contemporary homes.
 Indoors, construction elements or exposed materials such as brick and concrete frequently make an appearance.

 Exterior Updates That Honor Your Style

-Whether your preferred design is informed by the past or is looking to the future, the virtual design team at brick&batten can help you navigate the elements of modern and contemporary styles to find the look that’s perfect for your home.
+Whether your preferred design is informed by the past or is looking to the future, the virtual design team at brick&batten can help you navigate the elements of modern and contemporary home design styles to find the look that’s perfect for your home.
 Learn more about our virtual exterior design service, and get started with your exterior makeover today!